LevitatingLeafy/HoodWink/README.md

 # HoodWink
-Simple Loader Generator for me to learn evasion techniques
+A Modular project for loading malicious code

 ### Overview
-Current
+Currently
-1. HoodWink will read in a file containing shellcode
+- HoodWink will take in shellcode and encrypt it
-2. Encrypt it with AES 256 using random key & iv and Base 64 encode
+- Generate a loader using a given language and technique(s) to execute the shellcode
-3. This is then placed into a generated source file using a given injection method (in help below) and compiled
+- More modules and languages can easily be added by inheriting from base classes
-- (only implemented for Csharp right now)
+- Still a work in progress with lots to do :)

 Later versions will include more options for encryption, injection, languages, and more

 <details>
-<summary>Later versions will incorporate</summary>
+<summary>Click to see futute options </summary>

 More injection techniques
 - Process Hollow